snkas/basic-sim/README.md

 ## Testing

+Requirements:

+* Python 3.6+
-To run the tests with coverage, you need to install lcov: `sudo apt-get -y install lcov`.
+* lcov: `sudo apt-get -y install lcov`

-To test if this module is building:
+To perform the full range of testing of this module:

 ```
 sudo apt-get update